Labyrinth: Cultural meanings

 Prehistoric labyrinths may have served as traps for malevolent spirits or as paths for ritual dances.
 Many Roman and Christian labyrinths appear at the entrances of buildings, suggesting that they may have served a similar apotropaic purpose.
-In their cross-cultural study of signs and symbols, Patterns that Connect, Carl Schuster and Edmund Carpenter present various forms of the labyrinth and suggest various possible meanings, including not only a sacred path to the home of a sacred ancestor, but also, perhaps, a representation of the ancestor him/herself: ."..many [New World] Indians who make the labyrinth regard it as a sacred symbol, a beneficial ancestor, a deity.
+In their cross-cultural study of signs and symbols, Patterns that Connect, Carl Schuster and Edmund Carpenter present various forms of the labyrinth and suggest various possible meanings, including not only a sacred path to the home of a sacred ancestor, but also, perhaps, a representation of the ancestor him/herself: "...many [New World] Indians who make the labyrinth regard it as a sacred symbol, a beneficial ancestor, a deity.
 In this they may be preserving its original meaning: the ultimate ancestor, here evoked by two continuous lines joining its twelve primary joints."
 Schuster also observes the common theme of the labyrinth being a refuge for a trickster; in India, the demon Ravana has dominion over labyrinths, the trickster Djonaha lives in a labyrinth according to Sumatran Bataks, and Europeans say it is the home of a rogue.

-One can think of labyrinths as symbolic of pilgrimage; people can walk the path, ascending toward salvation or enlightenment.
-Author Ben Radford conducted an investigation into some of the claims of spiritual and healing effects of labyrinths, reporting on his findings in his book Mysterious New Mexico.
+One can think of labyrinths as symbolic of pilgrimage: people walking the path ascend toward salvation or enlightenment.
+Mystical teachings in traditions across centuries suggest that they can also be understood as coded maps of the spiritual path.

-Many labyrinths have been constructed recently in churches, hospitals, and parks.
-These are often used for contemplation; walking among the turnings, one loses track of direction and of the outside world, and thus quiets the mind.
+Labyrinth Walking

+Labyrinth walking is a form of active meditation in which one navigates a labyrinth for meditative or therapeutic purposes.
+Modern labyrinths have been built in places of rehabilitation, such as prisons and hospitals, to be used in this way.
+While this activity is often connected with religious practice, it has been introduced into medical settings for spiritual and secular usage alike.
+Some faith-based researchers have claimed that labyrinth walking can help calm the mind and guide people through internal growth, while secular studies regarding its effectiveness in reducing stress are still ongoing.

 Christian use

 Labyrinths have on various occasions been used in Christian tradition as a part of worship.
 The earliest known example is from a fourth-century pavement at the Basilica of St Reparatus, at Orleansville, Algeria, with the words "Sancta Eclesia" [sic] at the center, though it is unclear how it might have been used in worship.

 In medieval times, labyrinths began to appear on church walls and floors around 1000 AD.
 The most famous medieval labyrinth, with great influence on later practice, was created in Chartres Cathedral.

 The use of labyrinths has recently been revived in some contexts of Christian worship.
 Many churches in Europe and North America have constructed permanent, typically unicursal, labyrinths, or employ temporary ones (e.g., painted on canvas or outlined with candles).
 For example, a labyrinth was set up on the floor of St Paul's Cathedral for a week in March 2000.
-Some conservative Christians disapprove of labyrinths, considering them pagan practices or "new age" fads.
+Some conservative Christians disapprove of labyrinths, considering them pagan practices or "New Age" fads.